Wendell P. Gardner

 Wendell P. Gardner, Jr. (born August 28, 1946) is a former associate judge of the Superior Court of the District of Columbia.

 Education and career

-Gardner earned his Bachelor of Arts from Howard University in 1969, and his Juris Doctor from Washington University in St. Louis, Missouri in 1971.
+Gardner earned his Bachelor of Arts from Howard University in 1969, and his Juris Doctor from the Washington University School of Law in 1971.

 After graduating, he registered lobbyist for Sears, Roebuck & Co.
 In 1981, he went into private practice.

 D.C.
 Superior Court

 President George H. W. Bush nominated Gardner on January 4, 1991, to a fifteen-year term as an associate judge on the Superior Court of the District of Columbia to the seat vacated by Annice M. Wagner.
 On June 4, 1991, the Senate Committee on Homeland Security and Governmental Affairs held a hearing on his nomination.
 On June 27, 1991, the Committee reported his nomination favorably to the senate floor.
 On June 28, 1991, the full United States Senate confirmed his nomination by unanimous consent.
 He retired on March 27, 2020.